swiftlang/swift-evolution/proposals/mmmm-async-let.md

 ### Explicit futures

-As discussed in the [structured concurrency proposal](0304-structured-concurrency.md#prominent-futures), we choose not to expose futures or `Task.Handle`s for child tasks in task groups, because doing so either can undermine the hierarchy of tasks, by escaping from their parent task group and being awaited on indefinitely later, or would result in there being two kinds of future, one of which dynamically asserts that it's only used within the task's scope. `async let` allows for future-like data flow from child tasks to parent, without the need for general-purpose futures to be exposed.
+As discussed in the [structured concurrency proposal](0304-structured-concurrency.md#prominent-futures), we choose not to expose futures or `Task`s for child tasks in task groups, because doing so either can undermine the hierarchy of tasks, by escaping from their parent task group and being awaited on indefinitely later, or would result in there being two kinds of future, one of which dynamically asserts that it's only used within the task's scope. `async let` allows for future-like data flow from child tasks to parent, without the need for general-purpose futures to be exposed.

 ### "Don't spawn tasks when in cancelled parent"